Missed exams and DEF notations

 Submit your application by the deadline.
 If you submit your application online, please note that the processing fee of $37.25 will be charged to your student account.

 All applications must be submitted along with a statement explaining the situation and the reasons for the request.

 All statements should be maximum one page long.
 If you apply for a deferral online, you will find space to submit this statement on the online deferral application form.
 A member of the Exams Office may be in contact with you to request additional information regarding your application.

 Wait for us to process your request.
 We only begin processing requests as soon as the official examination period is over and your final grade has been recorded.
 If your request is approved you will receive instruction on when to write the deferred examination.

 If your request is denied, you will receive information regarding why, and additional documents can be provided.

 While we make every effort to support students in difficult situations, there are limits to what we can do.
 Unfortunately we cannot:

 - Defer an exam due to personal travel

-- Defer an exam if you wrote it while feeling unwell
+- Defer an exam if you completed and submitted the exam while feeling unwell

 - Process a DEF request for an exam that was written and failed